 General Counsel, Legal Ops, and RevOps leaders at 200–5,000 employee companies, especially in SaaS, fintech, and B2B services, who need to control risk and cost while accelerating contract velocity across sales and legal.

-Start your free trial today and see how teams achieve 5X - 10X returns within 3-6 months across early Aline deployments.
+Start your free trial today and see how teams achieve 5X-10x returns within 3-6 months across early Aline deployments.

-LEGALFLY is an AI contract review and document automation platform built for in-house legal teams and law firms.
-It speeds up the review process by analyzing legal contracts, spotting risky terms, and generating drafts, all while keeping your legal data secure.
+Driven by advanced natural language processing, it speeds up the review process by analyzing legal contracts, spotting risky terms, and generating drafts, all while maintaining strict data security.

 Users can work directly in a browser or inside Microsoft Word, which makes it easy to review, redline, and finalize within the same tool.